Synthetic Turf Product Details

 About Our Products

-Synthetic turf in Scottsdale, Arizona and other locations are available for installation from Arizona Luxury Lawns!
+Synthetic Grass, Scottsdale, Arizona and other locations, are available for installation from Arizona Luxury Lawns!

-Through years of research and development, synthetic grass has become the high quality material we know today for most landscape installations.
-Arizona Luxury Lawns offers a 10-15-year manufacturer and a 10-year installation warranty to customers for our synthetic grass and artificial lawns.
+Through years of research and development, synthetic grass has become the high quality material we know today for most artificial grass installation.
+Phoenix, AZ and beyond go thru intense droughts, and our turf is made to withstand any climate!
+Arizona Luxury Lawns offers a 10-15-year manufacturer and a 10-year installation warranty to customers for our synthetic lawns and artificial Phoenix lawns.

 More than that, every product Arizona Luxury Lawns uses for your residential or commercial space is American-made and hand-picked for its excellence and superiority in the market.
 Read below to find out more information about our products.